worldbank/gld/Support/B - Country Survey Details/GEO/LFS/Converting between ICLS Definitions.md

 in which all observations whose answers lead them to section B, "Main Job", were coded as employed, namely category 1 to all the variables in the code block above.

 Even though this line of code restricts production for own consumption by restricting answers to `A1_5` and `A1_6`, the questionnaire's structure still allows for dual employment.
+Dual employment here refers to observations who not only have an unpaid job, working only or mainly for family consumption, but also have a paid job.
 For example, following the logic of the questions shown in the screenshot below, observations who worked for domestic production mainly for own consumption (`A1_5==3`), worked for non-zero days and hours in the last 7 days (`!missing(A1_7)&!missing(A1_8)`), answered A1.9 and also worked for at least one hour in order to get paid (`A2==1`) were employed according to our code.

 ![2020_questionnaire3](utilities/2020_questionnaire_B_module.png)